Carcassonne Is a Cassoulet in Stone Form: Eating Duck, Drinking Wine, and Surviving the Medieval Theme Park

 Hours: 12:00–14:00, 19:00–21:30 (closed Mon/Tue)

-This tiny café just under the drawbridge doesn't look like much.
-The ambience is minimal, the space is small.
-But chef Cyril Requi makes what multiple sources (and my own experience) confirm is the best cassoulet in the Languedoc.
-His version has focused, clean flavors—creamy beans, perfectly rendered duck, a crust that shatters under your spoon.
-He told me (through some creative gesturing and my terrible French) that he cooks his for two hours at a low temperature after assembly.
+This tiny café just under the drawbridge does not look like much.
+The ambience is minimal, the space is small, and the chairs do not match.
+But chef Cyril Requi makes what multiple sources—and my own repeated experience—confirm is the best cassoulet in the Languedoc.
+His version has focused, clean flavors: creamy beans, perfectly rendered duck, a crust that shatters under your spoon with the satisfying crack of a crème brûlée done right.
+He told me, through creative gesturing and my terrible French, that he cooks his for two hours at a low temperature after assembly.
 No three-day marathon, no seven crust-breakings.
-Just technique and good ingredients.
+Just technique, good ingredients, and the confidence not to overcomplicate.

 Beyond Cassoulet: Other Local Specialties